austinstig/ros2-raspberry-pi-zero-w/README.md

 # ros2-raspberry-pi-zero-w
-My notes for getting ROS2 running on raspberry pi zero w
+These are my personal notes for getting the Robotic Operating System 2 Bouncy Release running on a Raspberry Pi Zero W. I had help from many sources and this repo and associated scripts serve to consolidate my approach.